 My sister and I received a complimentary day pass to the Warwick Paradise Island.
 All opinions expressed are my own.

 When I visited the Bahamas for Junkanoo Carnival weekend, I wasn’t too upset because of the short visit.
-From the service of the staff to the lovely decor and incorporating Bahamian culture on the property, I knew I had to revisit the Warwick Paradise Island with my sister on our cruise stop.
-Day passes at the Warwick Paradise Island are available from 10-6PM and guests get access to the resort’s pool, private beach, restaurants, gym, spa, resort activities, WiFi and other amenities.
-If you’re visiting Nassau on a cruise stop, here are a few ways to take advantage of a day pass at the Warwick Paradise Island.
+From the service of the staff to the lovely decor and incorporating Bahamian culture on the property, I knew I had to revisit the Warwick Bahamas with my sister on our cruise stop.
+Day passes at the Warwick Paradise Island Resort are available from 10-6PM and guests get access to the resort’s pool, private beach, restaurants, gym, spa, resort activities, WiFi and other amenities.
+If you’re visiting Nassau on a cruise stop, here are a few ways to take advantage of a day pass at the Warwick Bahamas.

 Catch Views of the Nassau Harbour